 Chuck & Shawna are proud parents of Casawndra and the equestrian outfitters for Big Hole Lodge - your guides on our Horseback Trip into the high-mountain lakes of the Pioneer Mountains.
 Chuck is Orvis's 2015 Guide of the Year has been guiding on the Big Hole River and other Southwest Montana waters since 1983.
 He left Woodland, CA at the age of 18 to guide in the Bob Marshall and Crazy Mountains of Montana.
 He became an outfitter guiding fly fishing trips and elk hunts and his father joined him in 1984 to form an elk hunting business in the Pioneer Mountains above the Big Hole River.
 Chuck began guiding fly fishing trips for Big Hole Lodge in 1989 and would often take clients on horseback into the high mountain lakes of the Pioneer mountains.
 His incredible work ethic, knowledge of the Big Hole River and unmatched desire to "get his clients into fish" are renowned.

 Bozeman, MT's hot hangout in the early '90s was Spanish Peaks Brewery right across from the soccer fields.
 Wade's first-grade soccer and t-ball team’s parents loved postgame beers and watching the kids wrestle with the taproom’s mascot labrador, Chugwater Charlie — a champion hunting retriever and regal star of MT’s most famous beer label, Black Dog Ale.
-Wade's girlfriend's father built the bar and Madeline too fell in love with Chug visiting the job site.
+Wade's wife's father built the bar and Madeline too fell in love with Chug visiting the job site.
 Mads grew up with Harley, a pup out of Chug, and then raised Bodee, another descendant of Chug, while preparing for and attending vet school.
 Hopkin is Bodee’s son and carries the name of our favorite cutthroat lake here in the Pioneer Mountains.